At our house, remote control cars are a prized possession. With two boys, we have (and have had) many remote control cars.

 Best Remote Control Car for a 3-Year-Old

-Out of all the remote control cars that are suitable for 3-year-olds, I picked Best Choice Products 2-Pack Firetruck and Police Car as the best.
+Out of all the remote control cars that are suitable for 3-year-olds, I picked this Remote Control Cartoon Police and Race Car as the best.
 I love that two cars come in the pack and that they’re on different frequencies so you can race.

-This best remote control car is actually a double!
-You get both a remote control firetruck and a police car in this set.
+This remote control car set is actually a double!
+You get both a remote control police car and a race car in this set.
 They also come with interchangeable figures.

 Also, the vehicles make music when you push the buttons.
 It makes an excellent gift for 3-year-olds.